-Damian Beil is looking forward to joining Tauber Leadership as Business School Co-Director in July 2017.
-He will work closely with College of Engineering Co-Director Lawrence Seiford and Industry Director Raymond Muscat to keep the Tauber Institute at the forefront of Operations theory and practice.
+Damian Beil joined Tauber Leadership as Business School Co-Director in July 2017.
+He works closely with College of Engineering Co-Director Lawrence Seiford and Industry Director Raymond Muscat to keep the Tauber Institute at the forefront of Operations theory and practice.

-Dr. Beil has been an integral part of the Tauber Institute community for several years as a faculty advisor for award-winning Tauber teams, and considers Tauber to be "one of the best things U-M has to offer students and faculty."
+Prior joining Tauber Leadership, Dr. Beil was an integral part of the Tauber Institute community for several years as a faculty advisor for award-winning Tauber teams.
+He considers Tauber to be "one of the best things U-M has to offer students and faculty."

 As Professor of Technology and Operations at the Ross School of Business, Beil teaches courses in operations management and strategic sourcing.
 He received the Teaching Excellence Award in 2007, and the Faculty Development Award in 2009.
 Beil was recognized nationally for his teaching as one of the "2015 Best 40 Under 40 Professors" by poetsandquants.com.

 Beil's industry experience includes work with a wide range of influential companies – including Amazon, American Express, Avon, Boeing, BorgWarner, Coca-Cola, Conway, Corn Products, Dell, Domino’s Pizza, General Motors, Intel, Pfizer, Sodexo, Tongxin International, United Defense, and Vision Spring.

 In his research, Professor Beil develops mathematical models to analyze complex problems in procurement.
 His work includes studies of how bargaining power affects opportunistic pricing by suppliers, and how procurement auctions should be designed to account for supplier qualification screening and quality levels.
 He is also interested in applications of operations management to health care, and has analyzed therapy sequence scheduling for cancer patients and national organ allocation policies.